How to Grow and Care for Monstera Deliciosa

 How Often To Water Your Monstera Plant

-Monstera need the top inch of the soil to dry out between bouts of watering to meet the monstera’s watering requirements and avoid root rot.
-Typically in most climates this means you should water monstera with a generous soak once per week, ensuring that the potting soil is evenly moist.
+Monstera needs the top inch of the soil to dry out between bouts of watering to meet the monstera’s watering requirements and avoid root rot.
+Typically in most climates, this means you should water monstera with a generous soak once per week, ensuring that the potting soil is evenly moist.

 However, how often you should monstera can vary according to:

-• The size of the pot (larger pot dry more slowly).
+• The size of the pot (larger pot dries more slowly).

-• How much the potting soil retains moisture.
+• How much moisture does the potting soil retain?

 • Temperature and humidity.